 You’re cruising along with your own plate full of projects or perhaps one very visible, mission-critical project and you’ve got about as much as you can handle.
 Sounds familiar, right?
 Now picture this – your PMO director or someone in your organization’s executive management comes to you and says they need you to take over project ‘x’ next week.
 Why?
-What do you do?
 What did you do to deserve this!?
-Lots of questions probably go through your mind.
+Lots of questions are probably going through your mind…

 - A project is failing and needs you as the replacement PM or to help the current PM get the project through some current issues

 - The current project manager has been fired, left the organization abruptly, or was removed from the project at the customer’s request or team’s request or someone’s request

 - Your skill set is a better fit for whatever is needed on the other project or needed by the other customer

 Whatever the reason, it really doesn’t matter and rarely are you given the right of first refusal.
 They want you on it and you better take the assignment.
 Does this still sound familiar?
 I’m sure most of us have been at this point at some time or another.
 It’s nice to be wanted, but you get that uneasy feeling that your other work and projects may suffer and you may not come out looking good, in the end, no matter how well you turn things around on the newly assigned project.
 So accept it if you must, but do it cautiously, efficiently, and wisely.

 When I need to jump on a new project like this, I generally go through a few steps to get up to speed…and for this scenario I’ll assume that the outgoing project manager has little to no ability to transfer knowledge to me as I come on board…the bonus for that falls to me.

 Here’s what I always try to do and recommend doing if you find yourself in this scenario: